mahdouglass/torchandwait/src/pages/products/index.md

         have a conversation between players so that the DM can see what they're thinking.
 It helps planning, so thanks players for having conversations throughout the week.
 I knew that 4 hours of work wouldn't be wasted.
+    - image: /img/token_tool.jpg
+      text: The Token Tool (https://www.rptools.net/toolbox/token-tool/) is what I use to create tokens.
+It takes a few seconds to take an image and create a token for use.
+I haven't quite gotten to the point where I've printed off tokens to create magnets, but the possibilities are there.
+Kudos to the creators of this tools as I have used it extensively.
   heading: An Open Approach
   description: My approach is to keep an open mind.
 I know some people through
     around the work "railroading" as a term where you restrict your players to a